e-Profits: A Business-Aligned Evaluation Metric for Profit-Sensitive Customer Churn Prediction: Experimental Results

 \subsubsection{Classifier Performance across Metrics}

-Classifier performance on the Maven dataset mirrors many trends observed on the IBM dataset.
-Full results are shown in Tables~\ref{table:FIT-BY-AUC-Maven} to \ref{table:FIT-BY-eprofit-Maven}, comparing five tuning strategies and evaluating both global and top-segment \textit{e-Profits} under ARR and TRR.
+Classifier performance on the Maven dataset mirrors many of the trends observed for the IBM dataset.
+Full results are reported in Table~\ref{table:MAVEN}, comparing five tuning strategies and evaluating both full-population and top-segment \emph{e-Profits} under ARR and TRR.

-As with IBM, AUC-optimised models (Table~\ref{table:FIT-BY-AUC-Maven}) rank well in traditional metrics, but LightGBM and XGBoost surpass EBM in top-segment \textit{e-Profits}.
-EMP-tuned models (Table~\ref{table:FIT-BY-EMP-Maven}) again fail to generalise well in high-value scenarios.

-Most notably, Table~\ref{table:FIT-BY-eprofit-Maven} and Figure \ref{fig:Radar-Maven} demonstrates that when tuned directly on \textit{e-Profits}, EBM yields the highest total profitability, while LightGBM captures the highest returns in the top segment.
-This reinforces \textit{e-Profits} as a practical, fine-grained tool for selecting models that maximise business value.